jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.10 AttributeHistogram

-Creates a histogram for the field values of a vector's attribute table.
+Creates a histogram for the field values of a vector's attribute table..

 *Parameters*: